kjaymiller/conference-talks/enhancing-mediocre-data-with-elasticsearch-and-eland/README.md

-# Enhancing Mediocre Data with Elasticsearch, Pandas and Eland #
+# Enhancing Civics Data with Elasticsearch, Pandas and Eland #

 ## Elevator Pitch: ##